-Truganina was an aide to the explorer G. A. Robinson, known as the Protector of Aborigines.
-She helped him to make peaceful contact with the Tasmanians from 1830-1835.
+Truganina was an aide to the explorer G. A. Robinson, known as the "Protector of Aborigines", helping him to make peaceful contact with the Tasmanians from 1830-1835.

 Soon afterward, Truganina traveled with Robinson to Port Phillip to accompany him as he accepted the office of Protector in 1838.
 After this, she lived in Flinders Island, Oyster Bay, and Hobart, where she died in 1876.

 In the 20thcentury, anthropologists considered Truganina to be the last full-blooded Tasmanian Aboriginal alive.
 However, there was discovered at least one other, per Richard Overell, Monash University, Fanny Cochrane Smith, who lived from 1834-1905.